Occupational Therapy Assistant Application Process

 - Be accepted at Rockland Community College.

 - Complete the English Assessment and Math Assessment.
-There are no exceptions to taking these placement exams.
+There are no exceptions for taking these placement exams.

 - Attend an OTA Program Information/Orientation Meeting.